Influenza: Seasonal Flu 2017-2018

 GUIDE FOR CONSIDERING INFLUENZA VIRUS DIAGNOSTIC TESTING

 There are a number of different tests used in diagnosing influenza.
-All can be obtained from a mucus specimen collected from the back of the throat or nose by a healthcare provider (see “How to Obtain a Nasopharyngeal Specimen” below).
+All of the following tests can be obtained from a mucus specimen collected from the back of the throat or nose by a healthcare provider (see “How to Obtain a Nasopharyngeal Specimen” below).

 Rapid influenza diagnostic tests (RIDT) for antigen detection yield results in 15 minutes or less and display the results as “positive” or “negative.”
 However, these results are not foolproof and may give a false negative when the patient is actually infected or a false positive when the patient is not infected with influenza viruses.
-This test can help differentiate influenza from other viral and bacterial infections with similar symptoms.
-It is best used within 48 hours of symptom onset.
+False negatives are more likely when influenza activity is high; during periods of low influenza activity, false positives may occur more often.

-These tests are used to detect influenza virus as the cause of respiratory infections, and public health authorities should be notified promptly of any suspected outbreaks, especially in institutions such as nursing homes, hospitals, schools, etc. Respiratory specimens should then be collected for ill persons and sent to a public health laboratory for more accurate influenza testing.
+RITDs are used to detect influenza virus as the cause of respiratory infections, and public health authorities should be notified promptly of any suspected outbreaks, especially in institutions such as nursing homes, hospitals, schools, etc. Respiratory specimens should then be collected for ill persons and sent to a public health laboratory for more accurate influenza testing (CDC, 2017d).

 Viral tissue cell culture of a mucus specimen is the “gold standard” for identifying which influenza viruses and which strains of virus are present.
 However, traditional viral cultures can take up to 10 days for results.

-Rapid cell culture (shell vials, cell mixtures) yields live virus and takes 1 to 3 days.
+Rapid cell culture (shell vials, cell mixtures) yields live virus and takes one to three days.

-Immunofluorescence—direct (DFA) or indirect fluorescent-antibody (IFA) staining—is a type of antigen detection with results in 1 to 4 hours (AACC, 2016).
+Immunofluorescence—direct (DFA) or indirect fluorescent-antibody (IFA) staining—is a type of antigen detection with results in one to four hours.

-Rapid molecular assay is a new type of molecular influenza diagnostic test for upper respiratory tract specimens and takes approximately 20 minutes (CDC, 2016e; CDC, 2016f).
+Rapid molecular assay is a diagnostic test for upper respiratory tract specimens and takes approximately 20 minutes (CDC, 2016g).

 HOW TO OBTAIN A NASOPHARYNGEAL SPECIMEN